-Much the same as hilons.com, frigod.com, fibeae.com and many others, secure-cloud.pro is a rogue website that redirects its visitors to various potentially malicious or/and untrustworthy websites.
-It is common for users to visit this website unwillingly - most users get redirected to secure-cloud.pro by potentially unwanted applications (PUAs).
-PUAs get installed without user's consent and in addition to the mentioned redirects they deliver various intrusive ads and collect information as well.
+Similar to hilons.com, frigod.com, fibeae.com and many others, secure-cloud.pro is a rogue website that redirects visitors to other potentially malicious and untrustworthy websites.
+Users often visit this website inadvertently - they are redirected to it by potentially unwanted applications (PUAs) that are installed without users' consent.
+In addition to redirects, PUAs deliver intrusive ads and collect information.

-Following the installation, PUAs force web browsers to open new tabs or windows and to redirect users to secure-cloud.pro rogue website.
-From there users get redirected to even more (typically two or three) untrustworthy websites that could infect computers with various high-risk infections, since they are very likely to contain some malicious content.
-What's more, most potentially unwanted applications are designed to generate revenue for their developers by collecting various data (IP addresses, keystrokes, search queries, visited websites, geo-locations etc., that could contain personal information as well) and sharing third parties (potentially cyber criminals).
-Such actions might cause users various privacy issues, browsing safety problems, or even result in an identity theft.
-Another downside of most PUAs is that they are designed to deliver various intrusive ads (coupons, banners surveys, pop-ups and so on).
-Since ads of this type usually are displayed via tools that enable placement of third party graphical content and conceal underlying content of any visited website, they can be very annoying and diminish browsing quality.
-Besides, these ads often redirect users to various untrustworthy websites.
-Some part of these ads might execute scripts designed to download and install potentially unwanted applications.
-Some installed PUAs could be running various background tasks as well, which means users could experience a decrease in computer's performance.
-We strongly recommend to uninstall such PUAs immediately.
+Following installation, PUAs force browsers to open new tabs or windows and redirect users to the secure-cloud.pro rogue website.
+From here, they are redirected to even more (typically two or three) untrustworthy sites that could infect computers with high-risk infections (since they are likely to contain malicious content).
+Furthermore, most potentially unwanted applications generate revenue for developers by collecting data (IP addresses, keystrokes, search queries, visited websites, geo-locations etc.).
+The data might also contain personal details that are shared with third parties (potentially cyber criminals).
+This can cause privacy issues, browsing safety problems, or even result in identity theft.
+Another downside of PUAs is that they deliver intrusive ads (coupons, banners surveys, pop-ups, and so on).
+Ads of this type are displayed via tools that enable placement of third party graphical content on any site and conceal underlying content.
+They can be very annoying and diminish the browsing experience.
+Furthermore, these ads often redirect to untrustworthy websites or even execute scripts designed to download and install potentially unwanted applications.
+Some installed PUAs might also run background tasks, thereby reducing computer performance.
+We strongly recommend that you uninstall all PUAs immediately.

-To sum up, most PUAs are very similar and have identical purposes - to generate revenue by collecting information, delivering various intrusive ads and causing unwanted redirects.
-Only a small part of them are actually legitimate, PUAs developers often offer users various "useful" features only to trick users into downloading them.
-However, most of these applications do not deliver the promised functionalities and hardly give any real value for their users.
+In summary, most PUAs are very similar and have identical functions: generate revenue by collecting information, deliver intrusive ads, and cause unwanted redirects.
+Few are legitimate.
+PUAs developers often offer "useful" features only to trick users into downloading them, however, most of these applications deliver none of the functionality promised and give no real value for regular users.

 How did adware install on my computer?

-Quite often PUAs can be found on their official websites and be downloaded form there, although, it is very common that such applications get installed inadvertently - through intrusive ads or within some regular software.
-Software developers often use a so called "bundling" method, a deceptive marketing method to install potentially unwanted applications together with other regular software.
-Developers tend to hide PUAs in "Custom", "Advanced" and other similar settings of the installation processes, and they often avoid disclosing information about included PUAs in a proper way.
+PUAs can be found on their official websites and downloaded from there, however, they are often installed inadvertently through intrusive ads or together with regular software.
+Software developers commonly use the so-called "bundling" method, a deceptive marketing method used to install potentially unwanted applications with other software.
+Developers tend to hide PUAs in "Custom", "Advanced" and other similar settings of the installation processes, and they often avoid disclosing information about them.

 How to avoid installation of potentially unwanted applications?

-We recommend to use only official and trustworthy websites or other sources to download software.
-That does not include third party software downloaders or torrents.
-It is highly recommended to always check all the included "Advanced", "Custom" and other settings when installing various software, especially if it's free.
-Once all the included applications or other offered features are deselected, it is safe to finish the installation.
-Keep in mind that there are many advertisements that often look appropriate and legitimate, however, some of them lead to various untrustworthy websites (such as gambling, adult dating, pornography and so on).
-By visiting such websites users risk to have their computers infected or get some PUAs installed without their permission.
-If some clicked ad got you redirected to some untrustworthy website, close it and take a look at installed applications (extensions, add-ons, plug-ins) on your web browser.
-If you happen to find some unknown/suspicious entries, remove them as soon as possible.
-Same applies to programs installed on your computer as well.
+Use official and trustworthy websites or other sources to download software.
+Do not use third party software downloaders or torrents.
+You are strongly advised to check all "Advanced", "Custom" and other settings when installing software, especially if it is free.
+Once all additional applications and other offered features are deselected, it is safe to finish the installation.
+Bear in mind that many advertisements may seem legitimate, but they can lead to untrustworthy websites (such as gambling, adult dating, pornography, and so on).
+Visiting these websites risks computer infection or having a PUA installed without your permission.
+If you clicked an ad and were redirected to an untrustworthy website, close it and check installed applications (extensions, add-ons, plug-ins, etc.) on your browser.
+If you find unknown/suspicious entries, remove them immediately.
+The same applies to programs installed on your computer.
 If your computer is already infected with rogue applications, we recommend running a scan with Spyhunter for Windows to automatically eliminate them.